Select Page

 Price List

-Appointments required.
 We are currently booking appointments for spays/neuters, dentals, mass removal, and wellness and comprehensive exams, and surgeries.
-Unfortunately, we are not accepting walk-ins at this time except for drop off euthanasia.
+We may be able to accept same day appointments, please contact us prior to coming in.

 All Exam fees must be paid for in advance